Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 are then candidates for a triplet of physical Higgs bosons under CS.
 In addition, there are two singlets of CS, which are some combinations of $\phi_{10}'$ and $\phi_{20}'$.
 It will be convenient to define the linear combinations

 even though these may not turn out to be the mass eigenstates.

+It can be seen easily that all terms in $\lag{kin}$ are invariant under the CS.
+In particular, we obtain

-Let us now check what kind of CS we might have in this model.
+In order to check what kind of CS is realized in this model, we need to look at the scalar potential.
 For this, let us first recall the most general gauge invariant scalar potential of this model consistent with a discrete symmetry $\phi_1 \to -\phi_1$ in the quartic sector:

 This potential has been studied in great detail by many authors \cite{Branco:2011iw}.
 Their results show that the physical states $H_\pm$ and $H_0$ are degenerate if $\lambda_4=\lambda_5$.
-Unless that condition is fulfilled, we therefore have a CS-3 type symmetry only.
+Unless that condition is fulfilled, we therefore have a CS-2 type symmetry only.

 However, if the condition is fulfilled, the Higgs potential can be written as

 Let us now write the different combinations appearing here in terms of the fields defined in \3Eqs{2d.h}{2d.H}{2d.S} in the Lagrangian after SSB: